VincentCosta6/Minecraft-Economy-Plugin/README.md

 If you want to run this plugin on your server you will need to
 1) Set up a MongoDB server
-2) Create a MongoDB database and call it minecraft
+2) Create a MongoDB database and call it "minecraft"
 3) Create 3 collections called: "factions", "properties", and "users" in the "minecraft" database

 (Optional: for larger servers) To make the database become more performant we need to create indexes on some of the keys.
 All of which are of type String.
 I recommend ticking "Build index in the background" and "Create unique index"